drake1701/addons/AddOns/Overachiever/readme.txt

 ==========

 The change log lists changes of particular note to users, not every change made.

+v0.82
+- Updated for WoW patch 6.1.
+- Suggestions Tab: Added suggestions for Ashran.
+- Attempt to fix an error that appeared upon completion of achievements and certain instances.
+- Fixed the options panels not being populated when first shown.
+- Fixed "/oa" and related slash commands not opening the correct options panel if the UI options window hadn't been opened before in that session.

 v0.81
 - Suggestions Tab: Added new Darkmoon Faire suggestions.